zuoym15/craves.ai/README.md

 └───vertex                  // ground-truth motor angles
 ```

-if you want to train with the `ft_20181105` dataset, please also download some images (e.g. COCO dataset )
+If you want to train with the `ft_20181105` dataset, please also download some image you like (e.g. [COCO dataset](http://images.cocodataset.org/zips/val2017.zip)) and put them into the `background_img` folder.

 ## Pose Estimation